cjsauer/genetic-sandbox/site/docs.md

 ### component.serialize([blacklist]) ⇒ <code>string</code>
-Serializes this component to JSON with an optional array of blacklisted fields that will not be included in the output
+Serializes this component to JSON with an optional array of blacklisted fields that will not be included in the output.
+This function will be called recursively for nested component instances.

 **Kind**: instance method of <code>[Component](#Component)</code>
 **Returns**: <code>string</code> - JSON string